-Shown below is an overhead view of the Lake Rayburn dam (photo courtesy of the U.S. Army Corps of Engineers)
+Shown to the left is an overhead view of the Lake Rayburn dam (photo courtesy of the U.S. Army Corps of Engineers)

 Caddo Lake is a 25,400 acres lake and wetland on the border between Texas and Louisiana, in northern Harrison County and southern Marion County in Texas and western Caddo Parish in Louisiana.